cca/equella_scripts/retention/readme.md

 2. (Optional) Compile summary statistics, `node summarize -f items.json`
 3. Break items into reasonably sized sets of emails, `node chunk.js -f items.json`
 4. Reach out to item owners with instructions on downloading their works, `node contact -f items-1.json` (see notes below about email configuration)
+    1. The script logs to stdout, so realistically we run it like `node contact -f data/items-1.json | tee -a data/log.txt` so we can record the logs
-    1. Repeat this step for each "chunk" of items
+    2. Repeat this step for each "chunk" of items
 5. Wait six months and then bulk remove the identified items, `node del -f items.json`

 ## Configuration